Why you should spend the night on your next school excursion

 Taking your students on an adventure to the city gives them valuable experience away from home and the thrill of learning in a new environment – and YHA is ready to host your class in your nearest capital.

-You couldn’t ask for more centrally located group accommodation than Sydney Central YHA, just across the road from Central Station, and Railway Square YHA, which is literally attached to a platform.
-Base your Harbour City excursion in the heart of the CBD at these two secure properties, which both offer catering options, 24-hour reception, room key cards for security, and information desks that can book tours for your group.
+You couldn’t ask for more centrally located group accommodation than Sydney Central YHA, just across the road from Central Station.
+Base your Harbour City excursion in the heart of the CBD at this property, which offers catering options, 24-hour reception, room key cards for security, and information desks that can book tours for your group.

 Your students will feel right at home in Brisbane City YHA's specialist groups facility, the Rainforest Floor, which offers dedicated dining, meeting, and common areas reserved exclusively for groups.
 The purpose-built hotel – overlooking the Brisbane River and within walking distance of all the city’s major attractions – contains air-conditioned rooms secured by key cards and lockers, catering options, luggage storage, and the services of a Groups Coordinator.